kratisto/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/migrate_mxplan_to_zimbra/guide.en-gb.md

 On the page that opens, you can track the progress of your migration.
 You will see a message indicating whether the process will begin, is in progress, or has been completed.
 Depending on this status, there are several possible interactions:

-- `Stop the process`{.action}: allows you to cancel the migration.
+- `Stop the process`{.action}: Allows you to cancel the migration.
 Items that have already been migrated will remain in the destination account.
 -`Delete migrated elements`{.action}: Enables you to delete elements that have already been migrated to the destination account.
 You can clear items from a specific synchronization point.
 - `Synchronize`{.action}: Used to retrieve new elements that were not migrated during a previous synchronization between the source account and the destination account.
 We consider this action as a migration of the missing elements on the destination account from the source account.